Aan de slag met de collectie:

 Jacob Jacobsz van Geel (?
 Middelburg c.
 1585 - ? in or after 1637)

 Jacob Jacobsz van Geel was born around 1585, going by a document of 1628 in which he stated that he was roughly 43 years old.
 He was probably born in Middelburg, and may have been the son of the painter Jacob Jacobsz.
-He is first recorded in Middelburg in 1615 as a member of the board of the Guild of St Luke, and in 1617 and 1618 he served as the guild’s dean.
+He is first recorded in Middelburg in 1615 as a member of the board of the Guild of St Luke, and in 1617 and 1618 he served as its dean.
 He worked in Delft from 1626, where he was accepted into the guild in 1628, before settling in Dordrecht in 1633, joining the guild there in 1634.
-His last known painting dates from 1637, or possibly 1638.2Braunschweig, Herzog Anton Ulrich-Museum; see, respectively, Bol 1957, p.
-38, no. 16, fig. 15, and Briels 1997, p.
-329, although it is uncertain whether Briels is referring to the Braunschweig painting or another work.
+His last known painting is from 1637.
 It is not known where or when he died.
-Archival records show that he had a troubled life, with many creditors, an unhappy marriage and a dead child.
+Archival records show that he had a troubled life, with many creditors, an unhappy marriage involving spousal abuse and a dead child.

-His oeuvre consists of around 30 imaginary landscapes, almost all of them on panel, with a few on copper.
-He only began dating his paintings in 1634.
+His oeuvre consists of around 28 imaginary landscapes, almost all of them on panel, with a few on copper.
+He began dating his paintings in 1631.2Fantasy Landscape with Large Trees; illustrated in the catalogue for the sale, Paris (Artcurial), 9 November 2021, no. 46.
 His oeuvre can be divided roughly into three groups: landscapes with trees on one side and panoramic views on the other, mountainous and rocky landscapes, and woodland scenes.

 Yvette Bruijnen, 2007